Reparata and the Delrons: Group member biographies

 Carol Dorothy Drobnicki, born February 13, 1947 was in the group 1962–1964.
 She married Frank Barsh in September 1965, and later remarried and was known as Carol Scordilis.
 She died from cancer in December 1980 at the age of 33.

 Sheila Anne Reilly was a Delron from 1963 to 1965.
 She became a teacher, and taught at St. Thomas Aquinas School in Brooklyn.
 She later moved to Seattle, Washington and became a school principal.

 Judy Jae was in the final line-up from 1992 to 2000.
 She went on to record four CDs of original country-crossover material in Nashville, and continues to perform in Manhattan and on Long Island, and to write music under the name Judy Rae Jae.

 Lauren S. Stich was born on December 25, 1951.
 She joined the group for a year in the late 1980s.
 Lauren continues to sing occasionally, but works more behind the scenes as the founder and director of a talent agency.
 Lauren also has a separate career as a respected writer on horse racing, and she also breeds horses.
-She wrote a weekly column for the Daily Racing Formand is now a racing handicapper and analyst for the Racing Digest.
+She wrote a weekly column for the Daily Racing Form and is now a racing handicapper and analyst for the Racing Digest.
 Lauren lives in Las Vegas.

 Katherine Anne Romeo was in the group from 1962 to 1963.
 She still lives in Brooklyn.
 She is a widow with two grandchildren.

 Anne Frances Fitzgerald and Regina Marie Gallagher were in the group from 1962 to 1963, and Marguerite Frances McGuire was a member from 1963 to 1965.

 Drummer Augie Ciulla recorded with his nephews' band The Infinite Staircase, and was featured on their debut album The Road Less Taken, which was released in early 2009.
 Keyboard player Dave Camacho performs with the Borinquen Blues Band.